nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

 Multithread Scheduler
 ---------------------

-The MultiThread scheduler is more suitable for large applications with complex execution patterns.
-The scheduler consists of a dispatcher thread which checks the status of an entity and dispatches it to a thread pool of worker threads responsible for executing them.
+The MultiThread Scheduler is more suitable for large applications with complex execution patterns.
+The scheduler consists of a dispatcher thread which checks the status of an entity, and dispatches it to a thread pool of worker threads responsible for executing them.
 Worker threads enqueue the entity back on to the dispatch queue upon completion of execution.
-The number of worker threads can be configured using worker\_thread\_number parameter.
-The MultiThread scheduler also manages a dedicated queue and thread to handle asynchronous events.
+The number of worker threads can be configured using the ``worker\_thread\_number`` parameter.
+The MultiThread Scheduler also manages a dedicated queue and thread to handle asynchronous events.
 The following activity diagram demonstrates the gist of the multithread scheduler implementation.